jdjakub/BootstrapLab/README.md

 Note that this will *still work* even if you change the source code in the `code` property.
 Currently it just compiles whatever's there at send-time.
 Anything beyond this is the work of optimisation, which ought to be for the computer to figure out and implement.

 If you want to keep the changes you've made to the system, I'm afraid you'll have to add the steps so far to `orom.js`.
 Also, resize everything as you like, and then call `saveDims()`.
-Copy the resulting code into the body of `Entity.prototype.restoreDims()` in said source file, and the Entity divs will be correctly sized next time it's loaded.
+Copy the resulting code into the body of `Entity.prototype.restoreDims()` in said source file, and everything will be correctly sized next time it's loaded.

 (erk -- don't call one of your objects `'; delete_system32(); /*` or `saveDims()` might not be the only thing that breaks.

 (NB: the `saveDims()` and `restoreDims()` functions access `state('name')` of all active Entities in the system.
 This will create the property as 0 if it doesn't exist, any un-named objects will gain it.)

-(TODO: preserve sizes of textarea's as well.)